neondatabase/website/content/docs/introduction/billing.md

 ### Compute time

 The _Compute time_ metric counts _Compute Unit (CU)_ active time, in hours.
-In Neon, a compute endpoint can have one or more CUs.
+In Neon, a compute endpoint can have .25 to 8 CUs.
 A connection from a client or application activates a compute endpoint and its CUs.
 Activity on the connection keeps the compute endpoint and its CUs in an active state.
 A defined period of inactivity places the compute endpoint and its CUs into an idle state.

 Factors that affect the amount of compute time include:

 - The number of active compute endpoints
 - The number of CUs per compute endpoint
-- Neon's _auto-suspend compute_ feature, which suspends a compute endpoint (and its CUs) after a specified period of inactivity (5 minutes by default).
-You can increase or decrease the suspension threshold.
+- Neon's _auto-suspend compute_ feature, which suspends a compute endpoint (and its CUs) after a specified period of inactivity (5 minutes).
 - Neon's _autoscaling_ feature, which allows you to set a minimum and maximum number of CUs for each compute endpoint.
-The number of active CUs scale up and down based on workload.
+The number of active CUs scale up and down based on workload. _This feature is not yet available._
-- Neon's _always-on_ compute feature, which keeps one endpoint active indefinitely to avoid connection latency due compute endpoint startup time.
+- Neon's _always-on_ compute feature, which keeps one endpoint active indefinitely to avoid connection latency due compute endpoint startup time. _This feature is not yet available._

 The cost calculation for compute time is: